-Whether it is environmental, economic or social, the modern world is facing major challenges for which the only solution is a profound change in the way we look at and interact with energy.
+Whether they are environmental, economic or social, the modern world is facing major challenges for which the only solution is a profound change in the way we look at and interact with energy.

 Energy transition is up and running